How To Stop Marketing From Getting Mangled

 People want to feel like someone understands them.

-This is brought from doing deep research on the target market and finding the real answers to questions like:
+This comes from doing deep research on the target market and finding the real answers to questions like:

 - What are their interests, personality traits, fears, emotional triggers.